 - A person (other than a small company) who has permission under Part IV of the Financial Services and Markets Act 2000 to carry on a regulated activity.

 - A small company that is an authorised insurance company, a banking company, an e-money issuer, a MiFID investment firm or a UCITS management company.

 - A person who carries on insurance market activity.

 Above all, financial services companies are regulated by the Financial Conduct Authority.

 Eligible to deliver small company accounts every year

-Generally, your company is qualified to deliver small company account in first accounting period if you fulfill the conditions in that period.
-In any subsequent periods your company must fulfill the conditions in that period and the period before that.
+Generally, your company is qualified to deliver small company account in the first accounting period if you fulfil the conditions in that period.
+In any subsequent periods, your company must fulfil the conditions in that period and the period before that.

 Conditions to qualify as a small group of companies

 Basically your company must meet at least two of the following criteria:

 |Aggregate turnover||Not more than £10.2 million||Not more than £6.5 million|